pingworlds/ping/readme_en.md

-ping is an android web proxy client that supports the pong proxy protocol.
+ping is an android client that supports the pong proxy protocol.
 It is also compatible with vless,socks5,shadowsocks,qsocks proxy protocol.

 ping uses [pong-go](https://github.com/pingworlds/pong) as the core network library.